Lykkedk/cdsp-samplerate-control/README.md

 ### SuperPlayer's CamillaDSP SampleRate Controller & pCP Combo
 ### Verified on piCorePlayer 6.1 on an Raspberry Pi 3 & 4

+*(I'am also working on a script which installs the webinterface for camilladsp, will be released soon i guess.)*

 *Help / thread here on diyaudio https://www.diyaudio.com/forums/pc-based/361429-superplayer-ugly-hacked-squeezelite-samplerate-auto-switching-machine.html#post6372682*

 *Camilladsp https://www.diyaudio.com/forums/pc-based/349818-camilladsp-cross-platform-iir-fir-engine-crossovers-correction-etc.html*